sysfce2/python-webcolors/docs/contents.rst

 Constants
 ---------

-Several sets of constants are provided in webcolors, for use when converting or identifying colors or specifications.
+Several sets of constants are provided in ``webcolors``, for use when converting or identifying colors or specifications.

 .. _spec-constants: